-When considering cosmetic tattooing, there are certainly going to be questions!
+When considering microblading, there are certainly going to be some questions!
 I hope this FAQ guide helps put your mind at ease.

 What is Microblading?